boots-edu/textbook/source/original/Week1.md

 Here m is the slope of the line (change in y over change in x) and c is where the line intersects the Y access.

-The equation y=mx\+c represents every possible straight line.
+The equation y=mx+c represents every possible straight line.

-y=2x\+4 represents a specific line.
+y=2x+4 represents a specific line.
 By assigning a value to the variable x we can compute the appropriate y for this line.

 ![](../../images/CISC181-Week%2011.png)